-Accordingly, it is hereby conveyed that the proposal for enhancement of fee for session 2018-2019 of Plato Public School (School ID-1002274), I.P.
-Extension (Near Meena Apartments) Patparganj, Delhi-110092 has been rejected by the Director of Education.
-Further, the management of said school is hereby directed under section 24(3) of DSEA, 1973 to comply with the following directions:
+Accordingly, it is hereby conveyed that the proposal of fee increases for the academic session 2019-20 of Plato Public School, Patparganj, IP Extn, (School ID-1002274), Delhi-110092, has been rejected by the Director (Education).

+Further, the management of said school is hereby directed under section 24(3) of DSEAR 1973 to comply with the following directions:

-- Not to increase any fee/charges during FY 2018-2019.
-In case, the school has already charged increased fee during FY 2018-2019, the school should make necessary adjustments from future fee/refund the amount of excess fee collected, if any, as per the convenience of the parents. - 2.
-To communicate with the parents through its website, notice board and circular about rejection of fee increase proposal of the school by the Directorate of Education. - 3.
-To ensure that salaries and benefits are paid to the staff in accordance with section 10(1) of DSEA, 1973 and Directorate's order dated 25 Aug 2017. - 4.
-To ensure that the salaries and allowances shall come out from the fees whereas capital expenditure will be a charge on the savings in accordance with the principles laid down by Hon'ble Supreme Court of India in its Judgment of Modern School vs Union of India and Others.
-Therefore, school must not include capital expenditure as a component of fee structure (to be submitted by the school under section 17(3) of DSEA, 1973). - 5.
-To utilise the fee collected from students in accordance with the provisions of Rule 177 of the DSER, 1973 and orders and directions issued by this Directorate from time to time.
+- Not to increase any fee/charges during FY 2019-20.
+In case, the School has already charged increased fee during FY 2019-20, the School should make necessary adjustments from future fee/refund the amount of excess fee collected, if any, as per the convenience of the parents. - 2.
+To ensure payment of salary is made in accordance with the provision of section 10(1) of the DSEA, 1973.
+Further, the scarcity of funds cannot be the reason for non-payment of salary and other benefits admissible to the teachers/ staffs in accordance with section 10(1) of the DSEA, 1973.
+Therefore, the Society running the School must ensure payment to teachers/ staffs accordingly. - To utilize the fee collected from students in accordance with the provisions of Rule 177 of the DSER, 1973 and orders and directions issued by this Directorate from time to time.